 While it’s not required for your TV to support Wi-Fi, you may want to consider it to minimize wiring and support remote access through your CMS.
 Most modern TVs already do support Wi-Fi connectivity, so this shouldn’t be much of a problem.

 You’ll still have to ensure you have a reliable Wi-Fi connection, though, that can handle the speed and resolution your content requires.
+A stable internet connection is also essential to ensure your digital signage content updates and scheduling work seamlessly.
 Generally, 25 Mbps is enough to operate digital signage alone.
 But if you’re using the same router for multiple devices, you’ll need a higher Wi-Fi speed.

 Technical Considerations

 Now that you know the TV specifications you need to support digital signage content, you can move on to learning the technical considerations.
+Unlike commercial digital signage screens, regular TVs are more likely to overheat if used continuously for extended periods, which can lead to performance issues.
 Here, we’ll explore other elements that you need to keep in mind before setting up your TV for digital signage.

 Location